KNC price prediction: Boom and bust for Kyber Network Crystal?

-KNC is a buzz token at the moment, but what is the KNC price prediction looking like?
+KNC has had a buzz about it recently, but what does the KNC price prediction look like?

 - What is Kyber Network?

 Kyber Network Crystal (KNC) is a crypto token that helps power a form of cryptocurrency exchange that does not rely on a company to set the rates.

 The Kyber Network on which it runs is all about decentralisation, and KNC has its fair share of followers.
 But what about the future of the network?
 And what does a KNC price prediction look like?

 Before we discuss these questions, let’s first take a look at the network and the token, and find out what they do.

 The Kyber Network was set up in 2017 by its co-founder and CEO Loi Luu, a blockchain researcher and co-founder of SmartPool, together with back-end engineer Victor Tran – the former chief technology officer of Clixy and 24/7 Digital Group – and Yaron Velner, CEO of B.Protocol.
 The organisation is based in Singapore and employs about 60 people.

 In 2017, the network organised an initial coin offering (ICO), which succeeded in raising $52m – substantially more than the aimed-for $46m.
 Although there was initially a lot of interest, the network did not go live on the Ethereum blockchain straight away, instead waiting until February 2018 to start up on Ethereum.